- Introduction to Syncloop

 A detailed description of the tools is given below.

-This is the first tool of the Toolbox.
 This tool displays the Syncloop workspace.

 Schedular is used to execute services based on the Cron expression.
 If we have to execute an API once every day, we may use this Scheduler function that will enable us to fire the API at a particular instance of time.
 It is just like setting up of alarm for API consumption.